 Worsening of liver disease (sometimes resulting in death) has occurred in people infected with both HIV and hepatitis C virus (HCV) who are taking HIV medicines and are also being treated for HCV with interferon with or without ribavirin.
 If you are taking Epzicom as well as interferon with or without ribavirin and you experience new side effects, tell your health care provider.

 Epzicom may increase the risk of heart attack (myocardial infarction).

 While taking Epzicom, it is important to keep all of your appointments with your health care provider.

-Epzicom is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
+Epzicom is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children weighing at least 55 pounds (25 kg).
 Epzicom is always used in combination with other HIV medicines.

 Both of the medicines in Epzicom (abacavir and lamivudine) belong to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).
 NRTIs block an HIV enzyme called reverse transcriptase.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, the two drugs in combination prevent HIV from multiplying and can reduce the amount of HIV in the body.

 HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.